-Laura Brown, Lecturer.
+Laura Brown, Senior Lecturer.
 Laura teaches several non-majors and organic chemistry courses for the department while mentoring students in undergraduate research.
 In addition, Laura serves on the Curriculum Committee and the Undergraduate Awards Committee and is the treasurer for the Southern Indiana Section of the ACS (SISACS).

 Ben Burlingham, Senior Lecturer.
-Ben teaches several organic, biochemistry and chemistry courses for the department, including service learning.
+Ben teaches several general, organic, and biochemistry courses for the department, including service learning.
 Ben serves on the Curriculum Committee and the Undergraduate Awards Committee.